Zeti123/WordFinder-bot_for_the_game_Scrabble/Readme.md

 ![obraz](https://user-images.githubusercontent.com/23141452/142049604-e94bea39-ca5e-44bf-88b3-531d90dfdea6.png)

 ## IMPORTANT
-For the program to work properly, you need to put the "Src" folder in the program files into the folder with the compiled binary file.
+For the program to work properly, you need to put the "Resources" folder in the program files into the folder with the compiled binary file.

 ## description
 A bot, that can always find the word worth the most points in a game of Scrabble.